 Here at Yoguely we want efficient solutions that minimize potential harm to living creatures and planet Earth.
 So, we can confidently discard bottled water as a solution.

 A solution that would ensure you are getting pure water is to use a self-serve station at your local grocery store.

-Or check out this heavier 5 gallon glass jug (affiliate link), it’s great in terms of your health but must be transported with care.
+Or check out this heavier 5 gallon glass jug (paid link), it’s great in terms of your health but must be transported with care.